nucpc/info/README.md

 ```

-### If you are getting this error below, when finishing up the Setup Wizard.
+### If you are getting this error message below, when finishing up the MTR Setup Wizard.
 #### "insert room console into the dock"

 ```